 - Describe the incidence of agitation in relation to TBI patients

 - Employ tools to assess agitation in TBI patients

 - Perform differential diagnosis before confirming diagnosis of TBI

 - Understand how to modulate agitation and disruptive behavior in TBI patients

 - Describe treatment options (pharmacologic and nonpharmacologic)

-Treatment of agitated patients includes environmental adaptation, thoughtful medication decisions, and frequent reassessment for continuing or worsening symptoms.
+This course covers the treatment of agitated patients, including environmental adaptation, thoughtful medication decisions, and frequent reassessment for continuing or worsening symptoms.

 - The CDC estimates that in 2010, TBIs accounted for approximately 2.5 million ED visits, hospitalizations, and deaths in the United States

 - The percentage of patients with TBI reported to suffer from agitation ranges from 11% to 70%, with a mean incidence of 46%

 - Studies have shown that TBI patients who experience agitation experience longer hospital stays and poorer outcomes